7 Fundraising Ideas for Social Media to Drive Donations

 3. Show up on video

-It’s no secret that a fundraising video is a powerful tool to help increase donations.
-Videos make it easy for potential donors to quickly connect to you and your cause, making it more likely that they will donate.
-Most major social media platforms—like Facebook and Instagram—support video, making it easier than ever to personally connect with your donors.
-Talk about your fundraiser on Instagram and Facebook stories, and consider using the live feature to have a real-time conversation with your audience about your fundraising efforts.
+Most major social media platforms—like Facebook and Instagram—support short-form video content, making it easier than ever to talk directly with your donors.
+Update people about your fundraiser on Instagram and Facebook stories, and consider using the livestream feature to have a real-time, in-person conversation with your audience about your fundraising efforts.

-4. Collect photo submissions
+4. Collect photo and video submissions

 5. Choose a theme for your profile

-If your organization or nonprofit is looking to spice things up on social media, try a unique fundraising idea like creating a social media theme.
-Among the top fundraising ideas for social media, this strategy can work on any social media platform, yet performs best on Instagram.
-Whether you post pictures with an overlay of your brand’s color, or only cute pictures of your shelter animals, social media themes will help keep your content brand-aligned and recognizable.
-Keep each photo that you share relevant to your fundraiser, and remember to always link back to your fundraiser page in your bio.
+This strategy can work on any social media platform, though it performs best on Instagram.
+Whether you post pictures with an overlay of your brand’s color or cute pictures shelter animals, social media themes will help keep your content brand-aligned and recognizable.

 6. Reach out personally